Antique-Inspired DIY Step Stool

 This small DIY step stool is easy to make for DIYers of any skill level.
 It’s a simple woodworking project that you can make in a weekend using basic skills and just a few common tools.

 Tools like a miter saw, pocket hole jig, and a drill.
-We’ll also need a saw to cut the curved details on the bottom of the sides and the front rails.
+You’ll also need a saw to cut the curved details on the bottom of the sides and the front rails.

 Miter Saw